The beat goes on: Super Tuesday surge carries over for Biden

 The 78-year-old avowed socialist’s lead slipped away to Mr. Biden in the Super Tuesday contests last week.
 He was focused on avoiding a stinging defeat in Michigan, where voters resuscitated his presidential bid four years ago by giving him a surprise win over former Secretary of State Hillary Clinton.

 Mr. Biden, meanwhile, was looking to build on the momentum he carried out of a win Feb.
 29 in South Carolina and 10 victories across the Super Tuesday states.

+Priorities USA Action Chairman Guy Cecil, who leads the largest Democratic super PAC, said it is time for the party to rally behind Mr. Biden.

+“The math is now clear,” he tweeted.
+“Joe Biden is going to be the Democratic nominee for president and @prioritiesUSA is going to do everything we can to help him defeat Donald Trump in November.”

+House Majority Whip James Clyburn of South Carolina, the nation’s top elected Democrat, said Mr. Sanders has to win at least one of the six states, or else the party establishment should “shut this primary down [and] cancel the rest of these debates.”

-His success has been fueled by black, older and white working-class voters.
+Mr. Biden’s success has been fueled by black, older and white working-class voters.

-Mr. Sanders has been the preferred candidate of younger voters and Hispanics, but young voters have not turned out in large enough numbers in most states to push Mr. Sanders across the finish line.
+Mr. Sanders has been the preferred candidate of younger voters and Hispanics, but youths have not turned out in large enough numbers in most states to push Mr. Sanders across the finish line.

+Those trends continued Tuesday as Mr. Biden won 84% of black voters in Mississippi and 69% of them in Missouri.
+He also was the top pick of older voters and those who said they most want a candidate who can defeat Mr. Trump.

-The races in Mississippi and Missouri were called as soon as the polls closed.
+The races in Mississippi and Missouri were called as soon as the polls closed at 8 p.m.
 Four years ago, Mr. Sanders came within a whisker of winning the Missouri primary.

+The results out of Idaho, Washington and North Dakota, where polls closed at 10 p.m., were not available at press time.

+In Republican primaries, Mr. Trump swept the contests and chalked up a decisive win in Michigan, which will be a crucial general election battleground.

+In 2016, Mr. Trump flipped it into the Republican column for the first time in two decades to punch his White House ticket.
+But he won by the narrowest of margins, and Democrats are pulling out all the stops to take back Michigan in November.

-In Michigan, Missouri and Washington, President Trump loomed large in the minds of Democratic primary voters as they weighed their candidate.
+In Michigan, Missouri and Washington, Mr. Trump loomed large in the minds of Democratic primary voters as they weighed their candidates.

-Exit polls showed that most voters in these states were more interested in nominating a candidate they think can win against Mr. Trump than someone who agrees with them on issues.
+Exit polls showed that a majority of voters in these states were more interested in nominating a candidate they think can win against Mr. Trump than someone who agrees with them on issues.

 Yet only 45% of Democratic primary voters in Missouri said they would be “enthusiastic” with Mr. Biden at the top of the party’s ticket, according to exit polls.